-Wild Jepa is about inspiring a love for the wildlife.
+Wild Tibet is about inspiring a love for wildlife.
 That is the most effective way to protect the endangered wild species from extinction.
 Nothing protects like love!
 It is also about appreciating and enjoying nature to the hilt.
 I shall also touch upon numerous subjects that are not directly related to the theme here but good enough to keep the campfire chat going well into the midnight!

 My interest in nature started at an early age.
 I grew up in the countryside of Karnataka, India and I remember that I played in the jungle nearby almost every weekend.
 I gathered dead trees for fuel, wild mangoes for pickle and delicious brown berry for snacks.
 I searched for wild edibles like thump-size blueberries or white mushrooms and I fished with my bare hands with other kids from my village.